zer2/Fantasy-Basketball--in-progress-/readme.md

 ## 5. Head-to-head simulation results

 All of our logic has relied on the simplifying assumption that other drafters are picking players randomly, which is definitely innacurate.
 We can't take it for granted that G-scores actually work when that assumption is removed.
-We can, however, simulate actual drafts and see how G-score does against Z-score.
+We can, however, simulate actual head-to-head drafts and see how G-score does against Z-score.

 The code in this repository simulates fantasy basketball with the following parameters
 - $12$ teams compete, each with $13$ players